 Stockholm, by Georg Braun and Frans Hogenberg. c.
 1593

 COMMENTARY BY BRAUN: "Stockholm, which is celebrated for its commerce, large fairs and royal residences, is, however, an elegant city and, by its natural situation, one of the most secure cities in the entire Kingdom of Sweden because it is situated on a strait, which, moreover, is very deep, so that it is navigable by even the largest ships. [...]
-In the foreground on the narrow neck of this strait is a castle, but on the opposite side, the mouth of the strait has been so narrowed by pilings driven into the seabed with crossbeams set above them that those seeking to sail in or out can be easily overcome artillery."
+In the foreground on the narrow neck of this strait is a castle, but on the opposite side the mouth of the strait has been so narrowed by pilings driven into the seabed with crossbeams set above them that those seeking to sail in or out can be easily overcome artillery."

 Braun G. & Hogenberg F. and the Civitates Orbis Terrarum.

-The Civitates Orbis Terrarum, or the "Braun & Hogenberg", is a six-volume town atlas and the greatest book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
+The Civitates Orbis Terrarum, or the "Braun & Hogenberg", is a six-volume town atlas and the most excellent book of town views and plans ever published: 363 engravings, sometimes beautifully coloured.
 It was one of the best-selling works in the last quarter of the 16th century.
 Georg Braun wrote the text accompanying the plans and views on the verso.
-A large number of the plates were engraved after the original drawings of Joris Hoefnagel (1542-1600), who was a professional artist.
+Many plates were engraved after the original drawings of a professional artist, a professional artist, Joris Hoefnagel (1542-1600).
 The first volume was published in Latin in 1572, and the sixth in 1617.
-Frans Hogenberg created the tables for volumes I through IV, and Simon van den Neuwel created those for volumes V and VI.
+Frans Hogenberg created the tables for volumes I through IV, and Simon van den Neuwel made those for volumes V and VI.
 Other contributors were cartographers Daniel Freese and Heinrich Rantzau.
 Works by Jacob van Deventer, Sebastian Münster, and Johannes Stumpf were also used.
 Translations appeared in German and French.

 Following the original publication of Volume 1 of the Civitates in 1572, seven further editions of 1575, 1577, 1582, 1588, 1593, 1599 and 1612 can be identified.
-Vol.2, first issued in 1575, was followed by further editions in 1597 and in 1612.
-The next volumes appeared in 1581, 1588, 1593, 1599 and 1606.
+Vol.2, first issued in 1575, was followed by further editions in 1597 and 1612.
+The subsequent volumes appeared in 1581, 1588, 1593, 1599 and 1606.
 The German translation of the first volume appeared from 1574 on, and the French edition from 1575 on.

 Several printers were involved: Theodor Graminaeus, Heinrich von Aich, Gottfried von Kempen, Johannis Sinniger, Bertram Buchholtz and Peter von Brachel, who all worked in Cologne.